env3d-lessons/python-thinkcspy-chapter-02/README.md

  - Automated Testing
  - git

-## User Inteface
+## User Interface

 Each of the functions represents a small part of a bigger program.
 You can see the entire program by running `python main.py` in the terminal and follow the prompt to open the browser.
-You can check each of your function by providing different inputs.
+You can check each of your functions by providing different inputs.

 ## Automated Testing